DD9/boiler/README.md

 git commit -m "Merge boiler as subtree"

 # Then to update the external subtree repo:

+git pull --squash -s subtree boiler master
+# no commit history from subtree, appears as though code changes were made directly to code in super project repo

+#or

 git pull -s subtree boiler master
-# TGD this brought in all the commits from the entire subtree history, try squashing or something else next time
+# this brought in all the commits from the entire subtree history

-git pull -s subtree --squash boiler master
-# no commit history from subtree, appears as though code changes were made directly to code in super project repo

 ```